microsoft/plm_subnetworks/README.md

 - per-predicted structure TM-score, RMSD, pLDDT
 - For the models compared in Figures 3D-G in the paper, we also provide the predicted structures.

 We provide code to reproduce all figures from the paper with these results in ```notebooks/```.
-This code can be modified to visualize the results of any newly trained inverse subnetworks.
+This code can be modified to visualize the results of any newly trained subnetworks.

 ## Extending to new datasets and annotations

 - All sequences and annotations are extracted for a fasta file format.
 You can add new modules to parse fasta headers with different annotations.
-See ```plm_inv_subnetworks/dataset/swissprot_dataset.py``` for an example of parsing the SwissProt dataset and annotations.
+See ```plm_subnetworks/dataset/swissprot_dataset.py``` for an example of parsing the SwissProt dataset and annotations.
-- We provide utilities to extract DSSP secondary structure annotations in ```plm_inv_subnetworks/dssp```.
+- We provide utilities to extract DSSP secondary structure annotations in ```plm_subnetworks/dssp/```.